jceresearch/stixls/README.md

 Features
+- Automatically creates a toolbar,  menu and icons to navigate the options.
+- Configurable, you dont need to tweak VBA.
+That said you need to be quite comfortable with Excel and its inners.
-- two-way updating (notes to board and board to note).
+- Two-way updating (notes > board and board > note).
-- works in Excel standard, not an add in, etc.
+- Works in Excel standard, it is not an add in
 - Separate app (the one you download here) from data (Board workbooks).
 - version control, it saves snapshots when doing save to table (except when using the fast buttons)
 - autoarrange feature gives you a kind of data driven visualisation, but still saves the shape position, so you can manually tweak